 2. Volunteer for a program

 We would love your help with our veteran or other programs at HRET!
 Please contact us at firstname.lastname@example.org to sign up.
 Volunteering is also very rewarding and therapeutic!

 3. Financially sponsor

 Help us keep this program at no cost to the veterans we serve!

 4. Spread the word!

-Like us on Facebook: Holistic Riding Equestrian Team and tell all your friends
+Like us on Facebook: Holistic Riding Equestrian Therapy and tell all your friends

-“Working with horses through the a PATH Veterans program brought me back to life.
+“Working with horses through the a PATH Intl. veterans program brought me back to life.
 The horses gave me a purpose and taught me how to be present in my life again.
 I didn’t even know I needed it until I was doing it. ”